Get started¶

 Click Create workflow.

-- Enter a name (max 50 characters) and optional description (max 150 characters), then click Create workflow again.
+- Enter a name (max 50 characters) and optional description (max 150), then click Create workflow again.

-When the workflow builder opens, you’ll see a new canvas with a Start and End node already placed.
+When the workflow builder opens, you’ll see a new canvas with Start and End nodes.
 The Start node defines where inputs enter the workflow (typically via API), and the End node collects the response that gets returned to the caller.

 A new workflow canvas with start and end nodes.